nt246/NTRES-6100-data-science/assignments/assignment_8.md

 ## Instructions: Please read through this before you begin

--   This homework is due by **10pm on Wednesday 04/07/20**.
+-   This homework is due by **10pm on Thursday 03/24/20**.
 Please upload it using your personal GitHub repository for this class.

 -   Please name your R markdown file `assignment_8.Rmd` and the knitted markdown file `assignment_8.md`.